robert-goll/rpg-project/README.md

 # dnd-project
-This is a basic DND command line adventure.
+This is a basic RPG command line adventure.
 Still a work in progress.
 Will eventually evolve into a discord bot.